mrkkrp/markkarpov.com/resume/resume.md

 I am a software engineer who applies the principles of functional programming to solve real-world problems.
-I have been working as a consultant in the domain of functional programming, reproducible build systems, and Nix for more than 7 years.
+I have been working as a consultant in the domain of reproducible build systems, functional programming, and Nix for more than 7 years.
 My personal projects include high-profile Haskell libraries, tutorials, and a technical blog.

 ## Professional experience

-* January 14, 2019–present.
-Senior software engineer (level assigned:
-  principal consultant) at [Tweag](https://tweag.io), Paris, France.
+* 2023–2024.
+Principal consultant at Tweag.
+Primarily Bazel consulting for big industrial users of this build system.
 Tweag is a software consultancy built around a number of things: Haskell and FP in general, [Nix](https://nixos.org/), Scalable Build systems (think [Bazel](https://bazel.build/)), and data science to name a few.
-I have spent 6 years at Tweag and worked with a wide range of clients, consistently getting positive feedback, exploring the industry through working on diverse client projects, and continuously learning.
+I have spent 7 years at Tweag and worked with a wide range of clients, consistently getting positive feedback, exploring the industry through working on diverse client projects, and continuously learning.
 Other than doing many FP and Bazel/Nix-related projects, I have had the experience of